Taormina at the East Coast of Sicily

 In Largo Santa Caterina you have to decide whether to visit either the small Roman theater (Teatro Odeon) or the gigantic Greek theater, an absolute highlight of Hellenistic architecture.
 If you go downhill from the Greek theater, you come to the Giardino Pubblico park.

-The Cathedral of Taormina San Nicola
+The Cathedral San Nicola

 The cathedral square with the cathedral of Taormina and the Fontana in front of it is located in the very center.
 The medieval cathedral is dedicated to Saint Nicola of Bari, inside the cathedral there is a beautiful statue of Saint Agata and a sarcophagus in the chapel of the Holy Sacrament.